Billie Myers: Growing, Pains (1997)

 Myers's debut album, Growing, Pains, was released in the United States on 18 November 1997.
 It achieved gold status, thanks in large part to the success of its first single.
 Myers wrote or co-wrote all songs featured on the record, and although she had not written songs prior to creating Growing, Pains, she had regularly written in journals and diaries for years beforehand, which facilitated the songwriting process.

-Her first single.
-"Kiss the Rain". entered the UK Singles Chart and eventually reached number 4.
+Myers' first single, "Kiss the Rain", entered the UK Singles Chart and eventually reached number 4.
 In the United States, "Kiss the Rain" reached number 15 on the Billboard Hot 100 and spent 31 weeks on the chart.

 The American television series Dawson's Creek (episode 2-02, titled "Crossroads") featured "Kiss the Rain", and it was also used in promotions for Archer Daniels Midland, which were most often seen on both Sunday morning talk shows and ADM's underwriting spot for The NewsHour with Jim Lehrer.
 The dance remix of "Kiss the Rain" was the first number 1 for both Myers and the remix team, Thunderpuss.
 A remix, featuring clips from the Kevin Smith film Chasing Amy, was produced by Pablo, then a DJ at WABB-FM in Mobile, Alabama.

 The follow-up single, "Tell Me", reached number 25 on the Hot Adult Top 40 Tracks chart.
 Myers admitted that once "Kiss the Rain" had retreated from charting position, she felt disappointed because "Tell Me" did not match the success of her first single.

 After the release of Growing, Pains and before her second album, Myers scored the title track for the Freddie Prinze, Jr. film Down to You.
+Myers received a Brit Award nomination in 1999 for Best British Female Solo Artist, alongside Billie Piper, but neither won.